harendra-kumar/concise-haskell/language/12-composing-functions.rst

 Higher Arity/Order Functions
 ----------------------------

-A higher arity function produces a function as output and a higher order function accepts a function as input.
+A higher arity (n-ary i.e. not unary) function produces a function as output and a higher order function accepts a function as input.

 An n-ary function provides a way to the values of parameters to in the function definition expression::